mindctrl/alienship/readme.txt

 mindctrl
 https://github.com/mindctrl

-Thanks to the authors of Twitter's Bootstrap and Automattic's _s theme, and everyone else who has contributed to both and to the included libraries and assets.
+Thanks to the authors of Bootstrap and Automattic's _s theme, and everyone else who has contributed to both and to the included libraries and assets.

 Alien Ship Copyright and License